mdmtk/docs/edge/source/guide/csp/app.md

 Description:

->Provide the Android Package Name of the application for the application action.
+>Provide the Package Name of the application for the application action.

 Parm value input rules: